 • high fever

-Any item on that list can threaten your pet’s life, and you should take your pet to the veterinarian immediately.
+Any item on that list can threaten your pet’s life, and you should seek the care of a veterinarian immediately.

 READ MORE ⇒ How to Tell If Your Dog Has A Fever

 When your pet gets hurts or sick at home, you’re likely to call your regular vet.
 However, these things never seem to happen during office hours!
-And local veterinarians aren’t usually staffed around the clock.
-Some small vet practices work together to provide after-hours care, while others partner with larger emergency providers.
-Be sure to ask your veterinarian what they recommend if you need pet care in the middle of the night.
+And local veterinarians generally aren’t staffed around the clock.

 Full-service Veterinary Clinics

-Some veterinarians provide a full range of routine care (wellness exams, vaccinations, minor surgeries, etc.) as well as emergency care.
-Often, they are open only during normal business hours, but have on-call veterinarians who see patients after hours.
+Some veterinarians provide routine care (wellness exams, vaccinations, minor surgeries, etc.) during regular business hours and have on-call veterinarians who see patients in emergencies after hours.

-A full-service emergency provider can also provide follow-up care to your pet during their recovery.
+A full-service clinic can be a good choice because their vets will also provide routine follow-up care to your pet during their recovery.
+But, with the shortage of veterinarians, these practices are not always accepting new patients.

 24-hour Emergency Vet Clinics

-This kind of care was once only available at veterinarian teaching hospitals, but now there are 24-hour emergency veterinary clinics in every part of the country.
-Some large cities have several, and a few even have ambulance services to pick up injured or ill pets.
+These round-the-clock veterinary clinics provide routine health care as well as emergency services.
+Once only available at veterinarian teaching hospitals, 24-hour emergency veterinary clinics are now available in every part of the country.
+In some places, they even have ambulance services to pick up injured or ill pets.

 Call First

-Some vet offices even have special equipment to help move a large, injured dog from your car to their office without hurting them more.
-Calling first means they will be ready as soon as you drive up.
+Some vet offices even have special equipment to help move a large, injured dog from your car into their office without hurting them more.
+Calling first means they’ll have it ready as soon as you drive up.

 READ MORE ⇒ Make A DIY Pet First Aid Kit For Your Car